NillionNetwork/nillion-docs/blog/2025-10-01-understanding-nildb-encryption.md

 ---

-## Building Encrypted Applications with NilDB
+## Building Encrypted Applications with nilDB

-NilDB makes it straightforward to add encryption to your app’s data model.
+nilDB makes it straightforward to add encryption to your app’s data model.
 You don’t need to implement secret sharing or cryptography yourself, the framework handles it.

 - Use the [**Collection Explorer tool**](https://collection-explorer.nillion.com/) if you want a fast way to spin up schemas.
 - Or define schemas programmatically in JavaScript for more control.

 ## Conclusion

-NilDB’s `%share` and `%allot` keywords gives you a **simple but powerful model for encryption-by-design**.
+nilDB’s `%share` and `%allot` keywords gives you a **simple but powerful model for encryption-by-design**.
 You can build applications that safeguard sensitive data at the storage layer.